 Dear Prudence, won’t you come out to play?

 John played the song using a finger-picking style on his guitar shown to him by Donovan and also used on his other White Album tracks “Julia” and “Happiness Is A Warm Gun.”
 When The Beatles were leaving India, George Harrison mentioned to Prudence that John had written a song about her.
 She was very flattered but chose to not hear it until it came out on the album.

 Later during the White Album sessions, tensions were high within the group to the point where Ringo Starr had actually left the band temporarily.
 On August 29, 1968 The Beatles were at Trident Studios in London recording “Dear Prudence” for the White Album without Ringo.
 A single take of the song was completed that day with both George and John playing guitars and Paul McCartney on Ringo’s drum kit.
 Additional overdubs were added later to include a double tracked vocal by John and backing vocals by John, Paul, George, Mal Evans, Jackie Lomax and Paul’s cousin John McCartney.
 Handclaps were also added by the backing vocalists and George added a lead guitar overdub.
 Paul added bass, piano, fugelhorn, tambourine and a cowbell.
-“Dear Prudence” was one of two songs (not including the sound collage “Revolution 9″) without Ringo on drums.
-The other was “Back In The U.S.S.R.” was another track on the White Album that Ringo was not around for drumming duties.
+“Back In The U.S.S.R.” was another track on the White Album that Ringo was not around for drumming duties.

 Before the White Album sessions began, The Beatles taped some demos of songs they had written mostly while in India.
 This week’s BROW feature of “Dear Prudence” comes from this collection of demos and was recorded at George Harrison’s Kinfauns home in Esher, or possibly John Lennon’s Kenwood home in Surrey, in late May 1968.